Lawn Aerator Buying Guide

 Like other lawn care tasks requiring special equipment, you’re more likely to aerate your lawn if it’s easier.
 Let’s explore the possibility of buying an aerator so you never need to rent one again!

-Aerators are useful pieces of equipment that create holes or slits in the lawn surface.
+Lawn aerators are useful pieces of equipment that create holes or slits in the lawn surface.
 This process helps relieve soil compaction.
-It also manages your lawn’s thatch layer that prevents water, nutrients and oxygen from reaching the root zone.
+It also manages your lawn’s thatch layer so water, nutrients and oxygen reach the root zone.

 Why Should You Aerate Your Lawn?